Rank-based Decomposable Losses in Machine Learning: A Survey: Conclusion

 This paper provides the first systematic and comprehensive survey of rank-based decomposable losses in machine learning.
 Concretely, we define a rank-based set function named aggregator and apply it to formulate aggregate and individual losses.
 We review existing literature on rank-based decomposable aggregate and individual losses, and show how they are connected to various research topics in machine learning.
 We further suggest six potential directions for future research.
 We find that the rank-based decomposable losses are indeed interesting to many researchers from different fields in machine learning.
 We believe this survey can push forward future research in this area and hope to help researchers to apply these existing losses and investigate new rank-based decomposable losses. \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography} [{ }] {Dr. Shu Hu} is a Postdoc at Carnegie Mellon University.
+\begin{IEEEbiography} [{ }] {Dr. Shu Hu} is an Assistant professor in the Department of Computer Information and Graphics Technology within the Purdue School of Engineering and Technology at Indiana University-Purdue University Indianapolis.
+He was a Postdoc at Carnegie Mellon University.
 He received his Ph.D. degree in Computer Science and Engineering from University at Buffalo, the State University of New York (SUNY) in 2022.
 He received his M.A. degree in Mathematics from University at Albany, SUNY in 2020, and M.Eng. degree in Software Engineering from University of Science and Technology of China in 2016.
 His research interests include machine learning, digital media forensics, and computer vision. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Dr. Xin Wang} (SM'2020) is a Research Affiliate at University at Buffalo, State University of New York.
 He received his Ph.D. degree in Computer Science from the University at Albany, State University of New York in 2015.
 His research interests are in machine learning, reinforcement learning, deep learning, and their applications.
 He is a senior member of IEEE. \end{IEEEbiography}